jamescridland/podcastnamespace.org/tag-location.md

 The `country` element is a simple two-character code for the country, and it's here to allow easy identification of countries in a database without having to geo-locate every single location.

-The `geo` element puts a point on Planet Earth (or, if start it with something like `lunar:`, on the moon, perhaps).
+The `geo` element puts a point on Planet Earth (or, if it starts with something like `lunar:`, on the moon, perhaps?).
 You'll be familiar with lat/lon points.
 The difficulty with lat/lon points is that - well, they're just points.
 They don't tell you anything about the point.
 You don't even know how big it is - or what it is.
 You only know where it is.

 So that's why the `osm` element is there.
 While the osm element is written in the specification as highly recommended but optional, you *lose a lot of the functionality* of this tag if you omit it, so it's, as it says, highly recommended.